Azure/Mission-Critical-Online/src/infra/monitoring/grafana/README.md

 - The health state of each component
 - The hierarchical dependencies between components.

 This document describes the specifics of the custom Grafana visualization and the dependencies it has on the underlying solution.
-For a broader context, view the (TODO) reference implementation health model or the (TODO) top-level guidance on health modeling.
+For a broader context, view the AlwaysOn guidance on Azure Architecture Center.

 ## Usage